File a Report with UConn

 What happens if I choose to meet with a University Investigator from either the Office of Institutional Equity (OIE) or the Office of Community Standards?

-What are Interim Measures and Interim Actions?
+What are Supportive Measures and Interim Actions?

 Do I have to meet with OIE or Community Standards alone?